ibmresilient/resilient-community-apps/fn_create_zoom_meeting/README.md

 The app does support a proxy server.

 ### Python Environment
-Both Python 2.7 and Python 3.6 are supported.
+Both Python 3.6 and 3.9 are supported.
 Additional package dependencies may exist for each of these packages:
 * bs4
 * pytz